 No hearing is necessary if the Motion is in compliance with Administrative Order 3.202.
 The moving attorney must submit the Motion and Order for signature by the Judge via the Online Scheduling System.

-If a case settles or is voluntarily dismissed and there are future hearings or a trial scheduled on the Court's docket, PLEASE CALL the Judicial Assistant immediately to inform her of same, so the Court can cancel all scheduled hearings and/or the trial, in order to free up hearing/trial time for other cases to be set.
-Of course, that notification must be followed-up by necessary and appropriate formal paperwork.
+If a case settles or is voluntarily dismissed and there are future hearings or a trial scheduled on the Court's docket, please filed the appropriate dismissal paperwork and notify the Judicial Assistant immediately to inform her of same.

 IX.
 Requests for Emergency Hearing

-Pursuant to Administrative Order 3.206, Judge Barkdull will decide whether the reasons set forth in a motion for emergency hearing constitute an emergency.
+Pursuant to Administrative Order 3.206, Judge Goodman will decide whether the reasons set forth in a motion for emergency hearing constitute an emergency.
 If the judge determines that the motion does allege a bona fide emergency, he will take whatever action he deems appropriate, including entry of an ex-parte order if permissible and warranted under the law.
+If you find your matter to be an "emergency", you will need to include "emergency" in the title of the motion, file your motion, and select the "emergency filing" button on the Clerk's website when filing so the motion is processed timely and in accord with Administrative Order 3.206.

 X. Notices to Set Cause for Trial

 Do not call the judicial assistant to inquire when the trial will be set.
-Jury and non-jury dockets are 8 weeks long and the docket call will be approximately 10 days prior to the first day of the trial docket.
-Judge Barkdull conducts trials on Mondays through Fridays; however, you may be called to trial before an alternate judge.
+Jury and non-jury dockets are 6-8 weeks long and the docket call will be approximately10 days prior to the first day of the trial docket.
+Judge Goodman conducts trials on Mondays through Fridays; however, you may be called to trial before an alternate judge.

 Prior to calendar call, counsel must have: